cicsdev/cics-java-liberty-restapp/README.md

 Sample RESTful web application for deployment to a Liberty JVM server in CICS.
 The application is supplied with two resources:

-1. InfoResource - This queries the JVM server environment using system properties and uses JAXB beans to return a JSON response detailing the CICS environment.
+1. `InfoResource` - This queries the JVM server environment using system properties and uses JAXB beans to return a JSON response detailing the CICS environment.
-1. ReverseResource - This is similar to InfoResource, but uses the JCICS API to link to the COBOL program EDUCHAN using channels and containers.
-An input string is passed to EDUCHAN, which is then reversed and returned, along with the time from CICS.
+1. `ReverseResource` - This is similar to `InfoResource`, but uses the JCICS API to link to the COBOL program EDUCHAN using channels and containers.
+An input string is passed to `EDUCHAN`, which is then reversed and returned, along with the time from CICS.

-The following Java source components are supplied in the src/Java directory in this repository.
+The following Java source components are supplied in the [`src/Java`](src/Java) directory in this repository.

 ## Java package com.ibm.cicsdev.restapp
-* [`CICSApplication`](src/Java/com/ibm/cicsdev/restapp/CICSApplication.java) - Sets the ApplicationPath for resources in this application
+* [`CICSApplication`](src/Java/com/ibm/cicsdev/restapp/CICSApplication.java) - Sets the `ApplicationPath` for resources in this application
-* [`InfoResource`](src/Java/com/ibm/cicsdev/restapp/InfoResource.java) - Returns JSON structure using CICSInformation bean
+* [`InfoResource`](src/Java/com/ibm/cicsdev/restapp/InfoResource.java) - Returns JSON structure using `CICSInformation` bean
-* [`ReverseResource`](src/Java/com/ibm/cicsdev/restapp/ReverseResource.java) - Returns JSON structure using ReverseResult bean
+* [`ReverseResource`](src/Java/com/ibm/cicsdev/restapp/ReverseResource.java) - Returns JSON structure using `ReverseResult` bean

 ## Java package com.ibm.cicsdev.restapp.bean
 * [`CICSEnvironment`](src/Java/com/ibm/cicsdev/restapp/bean/CICSEnvironment.java) - JAXB bean returning JSON structure containing information about CICS product and version
-* [`CICSInformation`](src/Java/com/ibm/cicsdev/restapp/bean/CICSInformation.java) - JAXB bean returning JSON structure containing CICS applid, time and JVM server name and instance of CICSEnvironment
+* [`CICSInformation`](src/Java/com/ibm/cicsdev/restapp/bean/CICSInformation.java) - JAXB bean returning JSON structure containing CICS applid, time and JVM server name and instance of `CICSEnvironment`
-* [`ReverseResult`](src/Java/com/ibm/cicsdev/restapp/bean/ReverseResult.java) - JAXB bean returning JSON structure containg input and output containers sent to EDUCHAN COBOL program
+* [`ReverseResult`](src/Java/com/ibm/cicsdev/restapp/bean/ReverseResult.java) - JAXB bean returning JSON structure containg input and output containers sent to `EDUCHAN` COBOL program

 ## Supporting files